DuyThanh2207/event-management-dtu/README.md

-Step 1: Export database.sql to MySQL, rename database to emd
+Step 1: Import database.sql to MySQL, rename database to emd

 Step 2: Create an admin account in the account table from the database you just imported according to the following instructions: